-Swiss border towns to combat 'shopping tourism'
+Swiss border towns to combat ‘shopping tourism’

 Many Swiss consumers shop in nearby towns on the other side of the border to avoid high prices at home.
-Now, Swiss border towns want to form an alliance to put an end to the 'shopping tourism'. swissinfo.ch paid a visit to the Swiss town of Kreuzlingen to find out more.
+Now, Swiss border towns want to form an alliance to put an end to the practice of "shopping tourism".
+We paid a visit to the Swiss town of Kreuzlingen to find out more.

 We are at the border between Kreuzlingen (Switzerland) and Constance (Germany) on a Friday afternoon in July.
 Konstanzerstrasse, the road crossing the border, is normally heavily congested, but today is quiet.
 The locals say it’s because of the holidays.
 “At the moment, there are surprisingly few cars,” says Andreas Netzle, the mayor of the town.
 “On Fridays and Saturdays, this road is usually completely packed.”